COSIMA/oasis3-mct/README.md

 - The specification of how time statistics are written out (variable TIMER_Debug) in the configuration file “namcouple”;

 Bug fixes:
-- Come back to id_var_nodim as IN in mod_oasis_var.F90 to compile again with NEMO_4.0 and NEMO trunk
+- Come back to id_var_nodim defined as IN in mod_oasis_var.F90 to compile again with NEMO_4.0 and NEMO trunk
 - Fix the treatment of the periodicity of the grids
 - GAUSWGT remapping: exact calculation of average distance
+- - Bug fix for the second order conservative remapping using the option FRACNNEI: the second and third weights used in the second order conservative remapping were not correctly set when using FRACNNEI.

 Please keep us informed of your progress with OASIS3-MCT and do not forget to cite the following latest reference in your paper describing your cou pled model results: